dawidkotarba/interview_questions/java.md

 - What is "transient" keyword?
 - Can Java return a covariant type?
 - String interning in Java. intern() method
 - How many compilers are there in the JDK distribution?
+- What is immutable object pattern?
+Is it used in java (JDK)?
+Describe immutable types
+- What design patterns are used in JDK?
+- What methods are defined in Object class in Java?

 ## Generics
 - What is type erasure?